 DUI ARREST IN ARIZONA

 An Arizona police officer use field sobriety tests (FSTs) to determine and assess whether a driver may be impaired.
-A DUI arrest requires probable cause, and a DUI stop requires reasonable suspicion.
+A drunk driving arrest in Arizona requires probable cause, and a DUI stop requires reasonable suspicion.
 To pull a driver over, an officer must have reasonable suspicion that the driver is breaking a law.
 A DUI checkpoint is an exception to this rule.
-An officer can legally justify a DUI arrest by supporting probable cause with evidence.
+An officer can legally justify a drunk driving arrest by supporting probable cause with evidence.

 WHY YOU NEED TO TALK TO A DUI ATTORNEY

-A DUI charge may go to trial, and if so, you need My AZ Lawyers at your side.
-The protection needs to prove the crime beyond a reasonable doubt.
+A drunk driving charge may go to all the way to trial.
+If so, you need the attorneys of My Arizona Lawyers at your side.
+Also, the protection needs to prove the crime beyond a reasonable doubt.
 If not, the jury should aquit.
-Our DUI staff and lawyers know what needs to be proven to get a DUI conviction, and trial or not, you are better off if you have the legal representation of an attorney.
+Additionally, our Phoenix DUI staff and lawyers know what needs to be proven to get a DUI conviction.
+Tial or not, you are better off if you have the legal representation of an attorney.

 There are some common DUI case defenses.
-You may have a case if you weren’t actually caught behind the wheel or weren’t actually driving/in physical control of the vehicle when you were arrested for DUI.
-Another defense is arguing that you were actually “impaired.”
+Therefore, you may have a case if you weren’t actually caught behind the wheel or weren’t actually driving/in physical control of the vehicle when you were arrested for driving under the influence.
+Additionally, another drink driving defense is arguing that you were actually “impaired.”
 Often times the accuracy of the breathalyzer test is disputed or blood tests are challenged because of the manner in which the tests were given or other issues concerning the tests.
-Field sobriety test validity is also a justification by officers to make an arrest, and are oftentimes challenged.
+Whereas, field sobriety test validity is also a justification by officers to make an arrest, and are oftentimes challenged.

 FIELD SOBRIETY TESTS

 Drivers may be asked by an officer who suspects impairment to perform a field sobriety test.
-These tests are voluntary and developed to make determinations as to whether a driver may be under the influence.
-A driver’s performance on FSTs may give the legal justification or probable cause that an officer needs to make a DUI arrest.
-Some examples of a FST are the one leg stand, the horizontal gaze, and the walk and turn test.
+Plus, these tests are voluntary and developed to make determinations as to whether a driver may be under the influence.
+Also, a driver’s performance on FSTs may give the legal justification or probable cause that an officer needs to make a drunk driving arrest.
+Thus, some examples of a FST are the one leg stand, the horizontal gaze, and the walk and turn test.

 You will lose your drivers license and the privilege to drive if you are stopped for DUI and a test shows your BAC to be 08% or higher.
 If you refuse to submit to tests after being arrested, you automatically lose your driving privilege for 12 months.
 Arizona has mandatory minimum penalties if you are convicted of driving under the influence.
 Court fines, jail time, and required interlock ignition device are imposed penalties.
 Your car insurance rates will likely increase after a DUI conviction.